tournepivoine/shinpokered-fr/README.md

   - TMs and HMs now have actual name lists
   - Reduced saving delay to 15 frames
   - Tweaked the fly menu to be more responsive and snappy
+  - Added an error trap to _Divide function for divide-by-zero calls

 #Credits / Special Thanks